Anthony Spilotro: Death and aftermath

 No arrests were made until April 25, 2005, when 14 members of the Chicago Outfit (including reputed boss James Marcello) were indicted for 18 murders, including the Spilotros'.
 The suspected murderers included capo Albert Tocco from Chicago Heights, Illinois, who was sentenced to 200 years in prison in 1990, after his wife testified that, in 1986, she drove her husband from an Indiana cornfield where he told her he had just buried Spilotro.

 On May 18, 2007, the star witness in the government's case against the 14 Chicago mob figures, Nicholas Calabrese, pleaded guilty to taking part in a conspiracy that included 18 murders.
 Under heavy security, Calabrese admitted that he took part in planning or carrying out 14 of the murders including the Spilotro killings.
 He became the key witness against his brother, Frank Calabrese Sr., and other major mob figures charged in the government's Family Secrets Trial.
-Calabrese agreed to testify after the FBI showed him DNA evidence linking him to the murder of fellow hit-man John Fecarotta who was also allegedly involved in the Spilotro slayings.
+Calabrese agreed to testify after the FBI showed him DNA evidence linking him to the murder of fellow hitman John Fecarotta who was also allegedly involved in the Spilotro slayings.

 In September 2007 Frank Calabrese Sr. and four other men—Marcello, Joseph Lombardo, Paul "The Indian" Schiro, and former Chicago police officer Anthony "Twan" Doyle—were convicted of mob-related crimes.
 On September 27, 2007, Marcello was found guilty by a federal jury in the murders of both Spilotro brothers.
-On February 5, 2009, Marcello was sentenced to life imprisonment for the Spilotro murders, and United States District Judge James Zagel, agreeing with the presentation made by federal prosecutor Markus Funk, also found Marcello responsible for the D'Andrea murder as well even though the jury had deadlocked on that count.
+On February 5, 2009, Marcello was sentenced to life imprisonment for the Spilotro murders, and United States District Judge James Zagel, agreeing with the presentation made by federal prosecutor Markus Funk, also found Marcello responsible for the murder of Chicago Outfit mob associate Nicholas D'Andrea as well even though the jury had deadlocked on that count.
 On March 26, 2009, Nicholas Calabrese was sentenced to 12 years and four months imprisonment.

 In a 2010 interview with Maxim magazine, while promoting the opening of the Las Vegas Mob Experience at the Tropicana Hotel, Tony Spilotro's son Vincent claimed that the real target of those who killed the Spilotro brothers was Michael Spilotro, and that Tony was killed to prevent any revenge.